Intro

 While there are very cool effects based on dissolve maps, sometimes they just don’t cut it (wink wink).
 These settings enable the usage of flipbook style animation.

-On the left, a flipbook with particle animation resize
+On the left, a flipbook with particle animation resize enabled.

 On the right it is disabled, note the stretch of the image.